Hotel spa masseur denies tourist's rape accusation

 A spa masseur has been remanded in custody after he was charged with having raped a female tourist when giving her a massage at a hotel.

-Xghajra resident Clince Douglas Moses, 28, was arraigned before magistrate Leonard Caruana by Inspectors John Spiteri and Ryan Vella on Thursday morning, in an arraignment that was also attended by representatives from the American Embassy.
+Xghajra resident Clince Douglas Moses, 28, was arraigned before magistrate Leonard Caruana by Inspectors John Spiteri and Ryan Vella on Thursday morning.

-Giving an overview of what had led to the man’s arrest, Inspector Spiteri told the court on Saturday 11th February, the police had received a report from an American tourist who had been staying at a hotel in St. Pauls Bay.
+Giving an overview of what had led to the man’s arrest, Inspector Spiteri told the court on Saturday 11th February, the police had received a report from a tourist who had been staying at a hotel in St. Pauls Bay.

 The woman told the police that she had booked a massage at the hotel spa.
 During that massage, the accused had made unwanted sexual advances towards the woman, he said.
 “She told us that he had penetrated her with his finger and put her breast in his mouth,” said the inspector, candidly.
 The legal definition of the offence of rape had been amended in 2021 to include non-consensual penetration with an object.